 You should feel immediate relief of pain following the initial doses of medication.

-To learn more about this innovative pain management treatment, call Advanced Spine and Pain or book an appointment online.
+To learn more about this innovative pain management treatment, call Advanced Spine and Pain Center or book an appointment online.